 In 2019, two historic reports were published:

 - Red Women Rising: Indigenous Women Survivors in Vancouver’s Downtown Eastside External link icon

 - Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls (‘Calls for Justice’) External link icon

 These reports form the basis of an important and substantive piece of work that the City is undertaking and in partnership with Indigenous leaders, organizations, and community members.

-This work is dedicated to all Indigenous, Metis, and Inuit women and girls, and 2SLGBTQQIA+ who have experienced violence.
+This work is dedicated to all Indigenous, Metis, and Inuit women and girls, and 2SLGBTQQIA+ who have experienced violence or are missing.